cbteeple/docs/docs/coding.md

 ---

 ## Sublime Text
-A nice text editor with good themeing and visual apeal
+A nice text editor with good theming and visual appeal

 A good basic setup:
 - Theme: Preferences >> Theme >> **Adaptive**